paxdotdev/pax/lab-journal-zb.md

     - *****************************
     - Explicit CLI option to change settings: `pax analytics on | off`
     - Ensure offline robustness — no breaking of any flow

+[ ] Update checking
+    [ ] Async, during any CLI command, determine whether a new version of pax-cli is available [x] Check remotely via a server we control, for ability to guarantee stability (keep registry of published versions remotely, or check upstream to crates.io, or both)
+            [x] build update server
+                [x] logic
+                [x] dev env
+                [x] deployment
+        [x] Make CLI main async, "race" nominal actions against update check; give up on update check if a nominal update finishes before update check finishes.
+Otherwise, print message after nominal action (incl ctrl-c) if a newer version is available.
+        [ ] Wrap `Command`s with an async-friendly, interruptable wrapper that handles e.g. ctrl-c
+        [ ] Seek to make shell scripts compatible with this async mechanism, too